hajarhomayouni/DataQualityTestTool/README.md

 python testScript.py dataRecordsFilePath  trainedModelFilePath  knownFaultsFilePath  constraintDiscoveryMethod <br/>

 *where*<br/>

 *dataRecordsFilePath* should be set to path to your data in CSV format </br>
 *trainedModelFilePath* should be set to empty ("") unless you want to use a previously trained model </br>
-*knownFaultsFilePath* should be set to path to the CSV file that stores IDs of previously known faulty records.
-Set to empty ("") if there is no previously known faults </br>
+*knownFaultsFilePath* should be set to path to the CSV file that stores IDs of previously known faulty records. <br/>
-*constraintDiscoveryMethod* should be set to the machine learning model you want to use for constraint discovery (H2O_Autoencoder)<br/>
+*constraintDiscoveryMethod* should be set to the model you want to use for constraint discovery (H2O_Autoencoder)<br/>

 *Example*: python testScript.py "breastCancer.csv" "" "breathCancer_outliers.csv" "H2O_Autoencoder" <br/>